alicehsing/alicehsing/README.md

 ## How I Work
 A great listener who is task-driven and goal-oriented.
 My motivations are to stabilize and provide clarity through curiosity.
-Checklists are my absolute favorite :white_check_mark:.
-If I'm too much in my head, feel free to nudge me to share what's in my brain. :grin:
+Checklists are my absolute favorite. :white_check_mark: If I'm too much in my head, feel free to nudge me to share what's in my brain. :grin:

 ## Tech Stack